 According to a study conducted by Leigh M Riby, upbeat music is great for stimulating the brain and can boost alertness, attention, and even memory.
 The study was done on Vivaldi’s four seasons, so if you’re feeling a little weary, telling Siri to play Vivaldi’s “Spring” may not be a bad idea.

-MedicineNet reports that engaging a coworker or other car passenger to have a conversation with you can help keep you awake, according to Dr. Barry Krakow of Maimonides Sleep Arts & Sciences.
-He advises that topics such as religion and politics may be stimulating enough to stave off the sleepiness.
+Asking a coworker or other car passenger to have a conversation with you can help keep you awake.
+Topics such as religion and politics may be stimulating enough to stave off the sleepiness.